SaraLab-Group/m25-napari/README.md

 -->

 ## Installation
 This repository was tested with CUDA 11.2 and cuDNN 8.1 pre-installed on Windows 10.
-You can install `m25-napari` via [pip]:

-    pip install m25-napari

-To install latest development version :
+For install please use the latest development version :

     git clone https://github.com/SaraLab-Group/m25-napari.git
     cd m25-napari